Deborah Carthy Deu: After Miss Universe

 Carthy Deu graduated magna cum laude from the University of Puerto Rico and obtained the Theater Medal, awarded to the most distinguished graduate.
 She majored in theater arts and education.

 As an actress, she has worked both in theater and television and has earned the respect of critics for her participation, both in comedies and dramas.

 She owns a modeling and finishing school, known as Deborah Carthy Deu Estudio y Agencia de Modelos, in which she helps girls and women to develop social skills and self-esteem, as well as to start careers in modeling, the arts, television and participation in beauty pageants.

 Carthy Deu has hosted several television shows in Puerto Rico, New York and Miami, working for both Univision and the Telemundo network on television programs such as Noche de Gala, (Gala Night Ball) with Eddie Miró, Desde Mi Pueblo, (From My Town) with Yoyo Boing and Tony Croatto, and La Buena Vida.

 She wrote a column for The San Juan Star as well as a fashion review in the entertainment magazine Teve Guia until the publication closed.

 From 2007 to 2009, Carthy Deu hosted a remake of Noche de Gala, produced by Paquito Cordero and broadcast by WIPR-TV.

 Since 2003, she has been a fashion contributor for WAPA's newscast Noticentro Al Amanecer.

+Personal life

+In October 2009, she gave birth to son Luke in San Juan.